^

 • protein deficiency (kwashiorkor, marasmus);

-• Drug-induced (eg, aminosalicylic acid, colchicine, neomycin, ethanol, oral contraceptives, metformin).
+• drug-induced (eg, aminosalicylic acid, colchicine, neomycin, ethanol, oral contraceptives, metformin).

-• alimentary deficiency;
+• nutritional deficiency;

 • increased need:

-• alcoholism and cirrhosis of the liver;
+• alcoholism and liver cirrhosis;

 • pregnancy;

-• newborn;
+• newborns;

 • diseases associated with increased cell proliferation;